denoland/deno/core/README.md

 responsibility to drive that loop by using `JsRuntime::run_event_loop` method - it must be executed in the context of Rust's future executor (eg. tokio, smol).

-Rust functions can be registered in JavaScript using `deno_core::Extention`.
+Rust functions can be registered in JavaScript using `deno_core::Extension`.
 Use the `Deno.core.opSync()` and `Deno.core.opAsync()` functions to trigger the op function callback.
 A conventional way to write ops is using the [`deno_ops`](https://github.com/denoland/deno/blob/main/ops) crate.